bnfone/DiscordMusicBot-evobot/README.md

 👉 [Get €20 Hetzner Cloud Credit](https://hetzner.cloud/?ref=bQjCoKHBYVXI)

-💡 With just the smallest Hetzner instance (CX11), you can reliably run EvoMusic 24/7—ideal for communities and music lovers alike.
+💡 With just the smallest Hetzner instance (CX11), you can reliably run EvoMusic 24/7—ideal for communities and music lovers alike (but make sure you rotate your IPv6).

 📘 **Tutorial Link _(beginner friendly)_**: (Coming soon – stay tuned!)